Community Led Local Development

 CLLD 2023-24

-The Scottish Government committed £11.6 million of funding for financial year 2023-24 to support CLLD across rural and island Scotland, which includes a first tranche of statutory funding (£6.7m) ringfenced for resource use by the CLLD Local Action Group (LAG) network.
+The Scottish Government committed £11.6 million of funding for financial year 2023-24 to support CLLD across rural and island Scotland, which included a first tranche of statutory funding (£6.7m) ringfenced for resource use by the CLLD Local Action Group (LAG) network.

-In April 2023 a national CLLD conference was hosted by SRN in Aviemore and brought together a range of CLLD stakeholders from across Scotland including Local Action Group (LAG) representatives, operational delivery teams, government policy leads, community led organisations and national interest groups.
+In April 2023 a national CLLD conference was hosted by SRN in Aviemore and brought together a range of CLLD stakeholders from across Scotland, including Local Action Group (LAG) representatives, operational delivery teams, government policy leads, community led organisations and national interest groups.

 The outputs of the conference, along with wider evaluation by external organisations, have helped inform the policy development of CLLD.